newrelic/node-newrelic/README.md

     /* ... the rest of your program ... */
 ```

-## ES Modules
+## ECMAScript Modules

-If your application is written with `import` and `export` statements and is not transpiled to javascript, you are using [ES Modules](https://nodejs.org/api/esm.html#modules-ecmascript-modules) and must bootstrap the agent in a different way.
+If your application is written with `import` and `export` statements in javascript, you are using [ES Modules](https://nodejs.org/api/esm.html#modules-ecmascript-modules) and must bootstrap the agent in a different way.

 The New Relic Node.js agent includes ***_experimental_*** support for ES Modules.
 The agent is reliant on an experimental feature in Node.js in order to appropriately register instrumentation.
 Until the Node.js API for [ES Module Loaders](https://nodejs.org/api/esm.html#loaders) is stable, breaking changes may occur when updating Node.js.
 Lastly, the ESM loader does not follow the same [supported Node.js versions](https://docs.newrelic.com/docs/apm/agents/nodejs-agent/getting-started/compatibility-requirements-nodejs-agent#system) as the agent.
 The minimum supported version of Node.js is `v16.12.0`.

 ### Setup

  1. If you rely on a configuration file to run the agent, you must rename the file from `newrelic.js` to `newrelic.cjs` so it can be properly loaded.
 All the contents of the configuration file will behave the same once you rename.
 See [CommonJS modules in ESM](https://nodejs.org/api/modules.html#enabling) for more details.

 ```sh
 $ mv newrelic.js newrelic.cjs
 ```

- 2. To run your program pass the newrelic ESM loader with the `--experimental-loader` flag.
+ 2. To use the newrelic ESM loader, start your program with node and use the `--experimental-loader` flag and a path to the loader file, like this:

 ```sh
 $ node --experimental-loader newrelic/esm-loader.mjs your-program.js